As a candidate when looking for a job, have you found yourself confused when the job profile mentioned on a job portal is not clear?

 - Explains the technical knowledge needed and required.

 - Whether you are the employer writing the job description or specification or the candidate looking for a job.
-A clear communication makes the work easy for both.
+Clear communication makes the work easy for both.

 Even for the candidate, before going for a job interview understand the difference well as it will save them from an embarrassing situation.